 However, the Conservative Government’s massive investment has drawn criticism from opposition parties.
 Labour have taken issue with ministers leaving furlough announcements to the “last possible minute”, warning that it has left “businesses in the dark” and led to redundancies that could have been prevented.
 Party leader Keir Starmer has called for flexible furlough payments to be made available on request to working parents to allow them to look after their children during Covid-19 lockdowns.

 It is unclear if the Job Support Scheme is still planned for the future.
 It would see workers receive up to two-thirds of their usual pay only if they could work a fifth of their normal hours.

 I was already made redundant.
 Can I be furloughed?

-Guidance from the Treasury says workers who were employed and on the payroll on September 23 and made redundant since can be re-hired and placed on the Job Retention Scheme.
+Guidance from the Treasury says workers who were employed on fixed term contracts and on the payroll on September 23 before being made redundant can be re-hired and placed on the Job Retention Scheme.
 However there is no obligation for businesses to do this so talk to your former employer and if an employer decides to rehire an employee to furlough them they must have the consent of that employee.

 How is the other support available changing?

 The Job Retention Bonus, which paid employers £1,000 for every previously furloughed employee kept on the payroll until at least the end of January, is being scrapped for now due to the furlough extension.
 Sunak told MPs it will be “redeployed at an appropriate time”.

 Firms will also be paid up to £3,000 a month, the Local Restrictions Support Grant, if local measures mean they are forced to close.